-TRP scam: BARC denies commenting on probe against Republic TV, accuses channel of misrepresentation
+TRP measuring body accuses Republic TV of misrepresentation

 BARC India is a joint industry company founded by stakeholder bodies that represent broadcasters, advertisers, and media agencies.
 The council uses BAR-O-Meters, or “people’s metres” that have been installed in over 45,000 households for tracking TRPs.
 The empanelled households are classified into 12 categories, covering over 80 crore people, according to The Wire.

 The members of these households are given separate viewer IDs, which they are required to put on while watching television.
-This helps BARC to monitor which channel they are watching and for how long.
+This helps BARC to monitor which channels they watch and the duration for the same.

-The Mumbai Police’s allegations against Republic TV and two other channels were based on a complaint registered by Hansa, the firm contracted by BARC to install these audience measurement meters.
+The Mumbai Police’s allegations against Republic TV and two other channels were based on a complaint registered by Hansa, a firm contracted by BARC to install these audience measurement meters.
 The channels were accused of rigging their TRPs by bribing some households to watch it, Mumbai Police Commissioner Param Bir Singh had said at a press conference on October 8.

-Republic TV refuted the allegations and accused Mumbai Police of a vendetta.
+Republic TV has refuted the allegations and accused Mumbai Police of a vendetta.
 The channel had even moved the Supreme Court against the city police’s summons to its top editors and executives, in connection with their investigation.
 The top court, however, on October 15 had refused to entertain the plea.

 Besides Republic TV, Box Cinema and Marathi channel Fakt Marathi have been accused of TRP manipulation during the preliminary investigation.